-HandBells are a small percussion instrument.
+Handbells are a small percussion instrument.
 (One might question use of the word "small" for some of the bass bells, especially of Aluminum.)

 Chinese artifacts shaped like fish mouths with handles date from 1600 BC.
-Though they may have been scoops for measuring rice, such shapes did become sets of HandBells by the 6th century BC, and thus may have been HandBells earlier.
+Though they may have been scoops for measuring rice, such shapes did become sets of handbells by the 6th century BC, and thus may have been handbells earlier.

-Eighty bronze-cast findings from 7th-century BC Nineveh (in modern Iraq) seem to be HandBells.
+Eighty bronze-cast findings from 7th-century BC Nineveh (in modern Iraq) seem to be handbells.

 Some 49 6th-century AD Irish bells, made of iron plate, hammered square and riveted, are preserved, the most famous being the Clog-an-Eadhacta Phatraic (Bell of St. Patrick’s Will) of about AD 552.

-HandBells in various forms became part of rituals from ancient times to the modern Roman Catholic Angelus and Buddhist altar bells.
+Handbells in various forms became part of rituals from ancient times to the modern Roman Catholic Angelus and Buddhist altar bells.
 The latter have a lotus flower design on the end of their handles, a symbol of creation that is also present on the handles of Hindu bells.
-Such HandBells are used to punctuate segments of a ceremony.
-Other HandBells have been used in ceremonies meant to exorcise demons or cure sickness.
+Such handbells are used to punctuate segments of a ceremony.
+Other handbells have been used in ceremonies meant to exorcise demons or cure sickness.

-HandBells have been used to signal and to attract attention.
-Examples include HandBells used by street vendors, town criers, and night watchmen in the West.
+Handbells have been used to signal and to attract attention.
+Examples include handbells used by street vendors, town criers, and night watchmen in the West.
 In ancient Greece they announced the opening of the fish market, and in Rome, of the public baths.
-The common practice of ringing HandBells during funeral processions (often to ward off demons) was recorded on the 11th-century Bayeux Tapestry.
-Medieval European peasants rang HandBells in the fields as fertility charms.
+The common practice of ringing handbells during funeral processions (often to ward off demons) was recorded on the 11th-century Bayeux Tapestry.
+Medieval European peasants rang handbells in the fields as fertility charms.

 European bell making was originally a monastic craft.
 The earliest Christian bells were of iron plates hammered square and riveted (resembling cowbells).
 Although bronze casting was practiced in pre-Christian Europe, it was not resumed to any extent until the 8th century AD.

-Hames are shaped short rigid parts of the horse harness, with one attached to either side of the horse collar, to which the traces of the harness are attached.
+Hames are short curved rigid parts of the horse harness, attached to either side of the horse collar, to which the traces of the harness are attached.
 The invention of the horse collar allowed the horse to pull with its sholders, greatly increasing its ability to pull.
 That substantially increased productivity.
-The latten bells attached to the top of the hames on either side of the horse collar across its top.
-They contained several bells that ring when the horse moved.
+The latten bells were attached to the top of the hames on either side of the horse collar across its top.
+They contained several bells that rang when the horse moved.
 The purpose for the bells was to give warning to other horse drawn vehicles when traveling on narrow country lanes with insufficient room for passing.
 (4) The English version enclosed the bells to protect them from weathering, therefore the name latten boxes.(5)